 Family Argasidae: The Soft Ticks

 Soft ticks are irregular in shape and textured in appearance which makes them well-camouflaged.
 These are odd-looking creatures and resemble a clump of dirt with legs.
 Soft ticks hide until a host lays down nearby, then rush out to feed.
 These fast-moving ticks typically feed for 30-60 minutes at a time.
 Soft ticks have between nine and twelve life stages: egg, larva, six to nine nymphal stages, and adult.
 Because these ticks feed quickly they grow incrementally.
 Mature females feed repeatedly and produce many small batches of eggs during their life.
-One soft tick species commonly found in Lake County.
+One soft tick species is commonly found in Lake County.

 Pajahuello Tick (Ornithodorus coriaceus)